Dame Cacao is a global resource for passionate chocolate lovers looking for the best chocolate & experiences around the world.

 Eat Better Chocolate; Change the World

 Over the years, I’ve interned with a professional chocolatier, worked on a coffee & cacao plantation, and guided tours in a chocolate museum.

 I became a certified chocolate maker through Ecole Chocolat, and a member of the Fine Chocolate Industry Association.
-I’ve been tasting craft chocolate for over seven years now, building both a knowledge base and a solid community of human resources.
+I’ve been tasting craft chocolate for almost eight years now, building both a knowledge base and a solid community of human resources.
 During my searches for the best chocolates, I feel blessed to also be able to fulfill my thirst for travel.

 My goal is to see to it that anyone can find a bite of chocolate on any trip, even if that’s just a trip down the road.
-But first you need to know where to look and why.
 I believe that cacao farmers should have access to the same freedoms as I have, and still choose the cacao.
 As chocolate people, their careers should be as dynamic and interesting as mine, and to do that, I need to convince you to spend more money on chocolate.
 But not just any chocolate; only the best chocolate.
-I’ll even tell you where to find it and who’s behind making it— every step of the way.
+I’ll even tell you why & where to find it, and who’s behind making it— every step of the way.

 Beyond the bar reviews and chocolate making experiments, on Dame Cacao you’ll find insight into the industry, chocolate travel guides, and highlights of unique chocolate experiences.
 Consider it chocolate around the world, at your leisure.